Where to Stay in Dubrovnik with Kids: Best Family-Friendly Hotels

 Old Town and Pile Gate — For Atmosphere, Proximity and the Old City on Your Doorstep

 Staying inside or just outside the old town walls means you can walk to the main sights before the cruise ship crowds arrive, explore the medieval streets at your own pace, and be back for nap time without any bus logistics.
-The Stradun, the old town's main limestone promenade, is one of the great streets in Europe, and the alleyways branching off it have a way of keeping you wandering longer than you planned.
-However the challenge about being here is that there are steps and cobblestones everywhere but at least you're already within the main attractions so you don't need to worry about getting here but make sure you bring your sling.
-Parking doesn't exist inside the walls so use the public car parks just outside Pile Gate.
+The Stradun, the old town's main limestone promenade, is one of the great streets in Europe.
+The alleyways branching off it have a way of keeping you wandering much longer than you planned.
+The trade off is dealing with the endless steps and cobblestones.
+If you choose this area, definitely pack your sling!
+Parking does not exist inside the walls, so you will need to use the public car parks just outside Pile Gate.

 1. Shanti Dubrovnik (from around £90/night)

-A boutique apartment a 4 minute walk from Pile Gate, tucked inside the old town with stone interiors and a terrace.
-The self-catering setup which includes a kitchenette and private outdoor space makes it a practical choice for families who want to be close to the action at a price well below the full hotel alternatives.
-It suits a couple with one young child rather than a larger group.
-Check cot availability at time of booking.
-The Stradun, the city walls entrance, and Beach Sulic are all within easy walking distance.
+This is a gorgeous boutique apartment just a four minute walk from Pile Gate, tucked right inside the old town with stone interiors and a private terrace.
+Because it is self catering with a kitchenette, it is a brilliant choice if you want to be close to the action without paying premium hotel prices.
+The space is quite cozy, making it ideal for parents traveling with just one young child.
+Just remember to message the host about cot availability when you book.
+The Stradun, the city walls entrance, and Beach Sulic are all an easy walk away.

 2. Hilton Imperial Dubrovnik (from around £200/night)

-A beautiful historic hotel built in 1897, set in its own garden a 5 minute walk from Pile Gate.
-The building is one of the best preserved 19th century buildings on the Adriatic coast, and the indoor pool, wellness centre, and consistently praised breakfast buffet give it the facilities to match the setting.
-Interconnecting rooms are available for families who need two rooms.
-Cots availability, confirm at time of booking.
-The old town, Beach Sulic and the Pile Park playground are all a short walk away.
+If you want a historic, luxurious stay, this 1897 hotel is set in its own beautiful gardens just a five minute walk from Pile Gate.
+It is one of the best preserved 19th century buildings on the Adriatic coast.
+The indoor pool, wellness centre, and consistently amazing breakfast buffet make it incredibly comfortable for families.
+They offer interconnecting rooms if you need the extra space, and you can request a cot when booking.
+The old town, Beach Sulic, and the Pile Park playground are right on your doorstep.

 Lapad Peninsula — For the Most Practical Family Base

-Lapad is where most families visiting Dubrovnik tend to base themselves, and for good reason.
-The peninsula sits about 4km west of the old town and has several beaches, a pleasant waterfront promenade lined with restaurants and cafes, and a regular bus service to the old town that takes around 15 minutes.
-The terrain is considerably flatter than the old town, the pace is calmer, and there are supermarkets within easy reach.
-The cave bar More, set inside an actual sea cave on the peninsula, is a unique place definitely worth visiting.
+Lapad is where most families visiting Dubrovnik choose to base themselves, and for good reason.
+The peninsula sits about 4km west of the old town and has several beaches, a lovely waterfront promenade lined with restaurants, and a regular bus service that gets you to the old town in 15 minutes.
+The terrain is flat, the pace is much calmer, and there are supermarkets nearby.
+You should also check out the Cave Bar More, which is set inside an actual sea cave right on the peninsula.

 3. Apartments Dubrovnik Lapad (from around £70/night)